jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 <a name="advertising-schedule"></a>
 ### advertising.schedule

 Use this option to load an entire advertising schedule to JW Player, containing multiple ad breaks.
 The option can be a URL to a VMAP schedule or an inline JSON block with ads.
 This schedule will then be applied to each playlist item.
-For scheduling ads for individual playlist items, see [scheduling ads for playlist items](#playlist-adschedule)
+For scheduling ads for individual playlist items, see [scheduling ads for playlist items](#playlist-adschedule).

 #### Ad Schedules with VMAP Files